whatnotery/whatnotery/README.md

 # *Howdy Y'all*  👈🤠👉

-## My name is Jos and I'm an aspiring web developer in Lexington KY.
+## My name is Jos and I'm an aspiring web dev in Lexington KY.

 ### Connect with me over: